Miru provides an official action for installing the Miru CLI. You can find it on GitHub at mirurobotics/setup-cli.Documentation Index

 Miru version of the CLI to install.
 Supports exact (

-v0.9.1) and minor (v0.9) versions.
-We recommend using a minor version to avoid breaking changes.Omit or use latest for the most recent release.
+v0.10.1) and minor (v0.10) versions.
+We recommend pinning to an exact version for a stable, predictable environment.Omit or use latest for the most recent release.
 However, this is not recommended as it may introduce breaking changes.Outputs

 The version of the Miru CLI that was installed.